sedostheatre/sedos.co.uk/input/shows/2020-ophelia-thinks-harder.md

 subtitle: A riotous reworking of Shakespeare's Hamlet.
 showtimes:
   - time: '2020-06-01 19:30+01:00'
-showtime-summary: This show has been postponed
+showtime-summary: THIS SHOW HAS BEEN TEMPORARILY POSTPONED.
 venue: bridewell
 primary-color: '#b21b60'
 header-image: /assets/ophelia-thinks-harder-landscape.jpg